SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 > In our case, we've defined levels on our topic string based on the week, SAP Community ID and action, e.g. `codejam/edi/ce/ajmaradiaga/notification`.

-Now, by knowing the topic on which a message type will be published, we can create a consumer program/service that subscribes to the topic directly (aka topic endpoint) and processes the messages sent to it.
+Now, by knowing the topic on which a message type will be published, we can create a consumer program/service that subscribes to the topic directly and processes the messages sent to it.
 Generally, you can subscribe to a topic by specifying the entire topic string when establishing the connection, e.g. *sap/S4HANAOD/E4L/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1*.
 But what if we want to subscribe to all actions (Created, Updated, Deleted) that occur on a BusinessPartner object?
 Luckily, in the case of SAP Integration Suite, advanced event mesh we can subscribe to the topic by using wildcards (\*).
 For example, by subscribing to the topic sap/S4HANAOD/E4L/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/*/v1 I will be able to get all messages for different actions (Created, Updated, Deleted) whose version is v1.
 In AEM, the > character can be used at the last level of a subscription to indicate a "one or more" wildcard match for any topics, e.g. by subscribing to the topic *sap/S4HANAOD/E4L/ce/sap/s4/beh/>* will bring all objects that are published under that prefix, independent of type, action, and version.

 > In the example above we can see how the topic level granularity can allow a consumer program/service to subscribe only to the information it needs.
 To learn more about wildcard characters in topic subscriptions 👉: [https://help.pubsub.em.services.cloud.sap/Messaging/Wildcard-Charaters-Topic-Subs.htm](https://help.pubsub.em.services.cloud.sap/Messaging/Wildcard-Charaters-Topic-Subs.htm)

-If our consumer program/service subscribes to a topic, we create a topic endpoint, and we will receive all messages for that topic subscription.
-That said, topic endpoints last only as long as the consumer is connected.
+If our consumer program/service subscribes to a topic, we will receive all messages for that topic subscription.
+That said, a direct topic subscription last only as long as the consumer is connected.
 The problem here is that our consumer needs to be online to receive a message.
 If the consumer becomes unavailable then we will end up losing the message.
 In some scenarios, this is unacceptable and we need to ensure that we receive and process all messages published.
 Fortunately, there is a mechanism to retain messages without the need for a consumer service to be online 100%.
 Then, the consumer can process the messages asynchronously or whenever it is available.
 Enter Queues.

 ## Queues